wp-plugins/nextgen-facebook/readme.txt

 = 6.5-dev1 =

-Improved YouTube video preview image selection.
+Improved the selection of YouTube video preview images, added flush of object cache when a Post or Page is updated.

 = 6.4 =